juliaguida/oystercard/pills/calling_apis_in_javascript.md

 });
 ```

-(There are two layers of promises here due to the way HTTP works, but don't
-worry about that too much for now).

 Try that out and you'll see in the console that we can get the data!
 Great.

 Now we just have to return it, right?
-Try that out.
+Try that out before moving on.

 ## Promises...
 I promise